 - Quadratus Lumborum is another important lower back muscle.
 It is involved in lateral flexion of the spine, extension of the lumbar vertebrae, elevation of the ilium as well fixation of the 12th rib during exhalation.

-In conclusion of our look at the anatomy of the low back we have seen that it is very important in our ability to walk upright.
+In conclusion of our look at the anatomy of the low back we have seen that it is very important in our ability to walk upright and use the correct back support.
 The low back bears the weight of the body and provides more movement and flexibility than any other spinal portion.
 Because we rely so much on our lower backs for mobility, injury and pain here is especially concerning.

 Images (c) CanStockPhoto.com